 - Han Wen, Philip Byrnes-Preston, and Ben Xia for the idea and random questions associated in making this workshop - Alan Ngo for Sec.
 III-A. - Logan Peters for initial versions of Sec.
-III-B, III-C, III-D. - Martin Lunel Agbayani for Sec.
-I-D.
+III-B, III-C, III-D. - Martin Lunel Agbayani for the why STM32 (existed in older version).